An expedition of icy beauty

 If for reasons beyond our control and duly substantiated, Brecht cannot guide the group, then he will be replaced by another experienced polar guide.
 The services would not be modified, the travel conditions would therefore be identical and this change would not constitute a valid reason for cancellation.

 And throughout the program, we will draw on other local skills as needed.
-Finally, we will have access to an experienced weather router and an H24 doctor specializing in polar and isolated environments, based in Europe.
+Finally, we will have access to experienced and personalized weather forecast services and an H24 doctor specialized in polar and isolated environments, based in Europe.

 For unpredictable reasons at this stage, like adverse weather conditions, insufficient physical condition of participants, insufficient competencies of participants related to the intended activities, your guide may decide to adjust the intended program and/or activities.
 At all times, his decision will be final on all matters likely to affect the safety and well-being of the trip.